Thurston norm for coherent right-angled Artin groups via $L^2$-invariants: Right-angled Artin groups

 \subsection{$L^2$-polytopes of coherent one-ended \raags}

 Let $L$ be a flag complex on at least two vertices and let $v \in V(L)$ be a vertex.
 We write $L \setminus \{v\}$ to denote the flag complex obtained from $L$ by removing every simplex of $L$ which contains $v$ as a face.
-We define the \emph{cut rank} $\cut_L(v) \in \NN$ to be one less than the number of connected components of $L \setminus \{v\}$.
-A vertex $v$ of $L$ is said to be a \emph{cut vertex} if $\cut_L(v) > 0$.
+We define the \emph{cut rank} of a vertex $v$ to be

+Recall that for any complex $Y$, $\bar{b}_0(Y)$ is one less than the number of connected components of $Y$.